toasterrepairman/groucho/README.md

 ## Getting Started

-`nix run .` will compile and run the program locally. `nix profile install .` will install the app to your system with a desktop entry hooked through Nix.
+`nix run .` will compile and run the program locally. `nix profile install .` will install the app to your system with a desktop entry through Nix.

 ## How it works